Advances in Digital Pathology

 Digital pathology scanners can be chosen according to their routine application in the lab.
 For example, if a pathologist needs images with high magnification (40X), they can choose a machine that achieves a higher degree of magnification.

-Image acquisition through digital scanning is thus accelerated in digital pathology systems, improving turnaround time for clinical diagnosis and lab information management systems (LIS or LIMS).
-Though the diagnostic aspect remains the same, digital pathology has increased lab efficiency, decreased lab costs, and improved lab workflows.
+Image acquisition through digital scanning is thus accelerated in digital pathology systems, improving turnaround time for clinical diagnosis within lab information systems (LIS).
+Though the diagnostic aspect remains the same, digital pathology has increased lab efficiency, decreased lab costs, and improved lab workflow.

 Today’s digital pathology scanners can capture and process images within a minute, adjust them to multiple magnifications, and handle large volumes of slides.